tinalexander/tinalexander.github.io/2022-12_december.md

 ### From a White House spokesperson on tests for COVIDTests.gov

+*Can you clarify something: so new tests are being purchased for this round?
+Aka these aren't old tests that were stockpiled earlier that might be near expiration?*

 The stockpile is being replenished with last procurement, so it’s a mix

 ## 12/14/2022